fresheneesz/bitcoinThroughputAnalysis/README.md

 `size' = 94 KB/s * ln(1.25) * 1.25^t * 1 week = 94*1.25^t*(7*24*60*60)/(365*24*60*60) KB/s`

-INSERT TABLE AND CHART

-## Initial Sync Validation (without assumevalid)
+# Apendix B - Derivation of the Equation For Initial Sync Validation (without assumevalid)

-First, I'll do this without the benefit of assumevalid, since some people believe the only way to be sure you're on the right chain is to download validate the entire thing.
-The equation to find how many transactions we can process to meet a given sync-time requirement is (see Appendix A for derivation):
+The equation to find how many transactions we can process to meet a given sync-time requirement is:

-`tpps * speedGrowth^t * syncTime - transactions = 0`
+`transactions < tpps * speedGrowth^t * syncTime`

 where